Phonics at Bolton

-- In Y3-Y6 there are planned phonic ‘catch-up’ sessions following a set model to address specific reading/writing gaps.
-These are short, sharp sessions lasting 10 minutes in length and taking place at least three times a week.
+- From Spring 2023: In Y3-Y6 there will be planned phonic ‘catch-up’ sessions following a set model to address specific reading/writing gaps.
+These will be short, sharp sessions lasting 10 minutes in length and taking place at least three times a week.

 Reading practice sessions